gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 ### Adjacency Rules

-The "core" receives a set of **adjacency rules** describing which tiles map appear next to other tiles in each cardinal direction.
+The "core" receives a set of **adjacency rules** describing which tiles may appear next to other tiles in each cardinal direction.
 Some example rules are "Tile 6 may appear in the cell ABOVE a cell containing tile 4", and "Tile 7 map appear in the cell to the LEFT of a cell containing tile 3.